ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/tuesday/preproc.md

     less A8100.chr18.R1.fastq

 Let's search for the adapter sequence.
-Type '/' (a forward slash), and then type **AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC** (the first part of the forward adapter).
+Type '/' (a forward slash), and then type **AGATCGGAAGAGCACACGTCTG** (the first part of the forward adapter).
 Press Enter.
 This will search for the sequence in the file and highlight each time it is found.
 You can now type "n" to cycle through the places where it is found.
 When you are done, type "q" to exit.
 Now look at the output file:

     less A8100.chr18.R1.scythe.fastq

 If you scroll through the data (using the spacebar), you will see that some of the sequences have been trimmed.
-Now, try searching for **AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC** again.
+Now, try searching for **AGATCGGAAGAGCACACGTCTG** again.
 You shouldn't find it.
 You may need to use Control-C to get out of the search and then "q" to exit the 'less' screen.

 ---